Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: DK transition for black hole partition function

-Consider the partition function of the extremal $N=2$ black hole with the electric, $p_i$, and magnetic, $q_i$, charges.
+Consider the partition function of the extremal $\mathcal{N}=2$ black hole with the electric, $p_i$, and magnetic, $q_i$, charges.
 The extremal charged SUSY BH in four dimensions is created by $N$ magnetic $D4$--branes wrapped around the non-compact four manifold $C_4 = O(-p) \rightarrow CP^1$ in the internal non-compact CY space $M= O(p-2) \times O(-p) \rightarrow CP^1$.
 The moduli of the extremal BH solution are fixed by their charges via attractor equations.
-The topological string on the manifold $M$ engineers the $U(1)$ $N=1$ SYM theory on $R^4\times S^1$ and the parameter $p$ in the CY geometry corresponds to the coefficient in front of $5D$ Chern-Simons term.
-The K\"ahler modulus of $CP^1$ corresponds to the $5D$ gauge coupling constant.
-The non-compact $D4$ brane corresponds, from the 5D gauge theory viewpoint, to a local infinitely heavy particle in $R^4$. $D2$ branes wrapped around $CP^1$ correspond to the gauge theory instantons which carry the electric charges $Q_E=pQ_{top}$ due to the Witten effect.